1. Fermi’s Paradox: Scientists

 9. The simplest protein known is

 ribonuclease.
-Its ingredients are 17 different amino acids.
+Its ingredients are 17 different amino acids, used in various combinations to form a chain.
 But it is a chain

 124 amino acids long, in exact order.
 The first two amino acids in the chain